GreyNZ/grey-pi-facedetect/README.md

 create a new py3.10 conda with the environment file and it should run in a jypiter lab :)

-Insperation from a video shown in AR/VR course I did while at Uni
+Inspiration for this project was from a video shown in AR/VR course I did while at Uni: Below

 https://www.youtube.com/watch?v=Jd3-eiid-Uw&t=193s&ab_channel=JohnnyLee